Indicative Price Range and How the Offer Is Structured

 The value lies not only in compliance, but also in avoiding repetitive manual tasks.

-Workiva helps consolidate data, maintain consistency and reduce errors common in spreadsheets.
+Workiva helps consolidate data, maintain consistency and reduce errors common in spreadsheets, making it easier to calculate and validate your ESG score throughout the reporting process.

 It also makes auditor and internal reviews easier, since everything is tracked and supported with clear evidence.